 BA (York), LLB (Osgoode), LLM (Columbia), JSD (Columbia)

-Before becoming a full-time academic Justice Stribopoulos had extensive practical experience as a criminal trial and appellate lawyer, having argued cases regularly before the Court of Appeal for Ontario and the Supreme Court of Canada.
+While a member of Osgoode’s full-time faculty, Justice Stribopoulos maintained a small criminal appellate practice, arguing cases regularly before the Court of Appeal for Ontario and the Supreme Court of Canada.

 Since his appointment to the bench, Justice Stribopoulos remains affiliated with Osgoode as an adjunct professor, teaching in both the Law School’s JD program and its part-time LL.M. program Specializing in Criminal and Procedure.
 He also continues to serve as Co-Director of that latter program.
 Beyond Osgoode, Justice Stribopoulos is active in continuing legal education, he has organized and regularly presents at educational programs across Canada for both judges and lawyers.

 As an academic, Justice Stribopoulos conducted research and published extensively in the areas of criminal law, criminal procedure, evidence, comparative criminal procedure, constitutional law, advocacy, legal ethics, the legal profession and the legal process.
 He recently co-authored (with Steven Penney and Enzo Rondinelli) Criminal Procedure in Canada, 2nd ed., (Toronto: LexisNexis, 2018), and co-edited (with Benjamin L. Berger and Emma Cunliffe) To Ensure Justice is Done: Essays in Memory of Marc Rosenberg (Toronto: Thomson Reuters, 2017).